 where the parameters \(\lambda_{a0}\), \(\Lambda\), \(\kappa_{a0}\), \(\Lambda_\kappa\) and \(\varkappa\) all are required to be positive.

 We fit the models in~\eqref{eq:a_model} to the data by once more minimising the sum of squared errors.
-The resulting estimators for \(\lambda_a(y_0)\) and \(\kappa_a(y_0)\) are displayed as black lines in the two leftmost plots of Figure~\ref{fig:a_mse_fit}, and the resulting estimators for \(\alpha(d; y_0)\) and \(a(d; y_0)\) are displayed in the two rightmost plots of Figure~\ref{fig:a_mse_fit}.
-The fitted functions seem similar to those displayed in subplot A of Figure~3 in the main paper, and we therefore conclude that our chosen model for \(\alpha(d; y_0)\) provides an adequate fit to the data.
+The resulting estimates of \(\lambda_a(y_0)\) and \(\kappa_a(y_0)\) are displayed as black lines in the two leftmost plots of Figure~\ref{fig:a_mse_fit}, and the resulting estimates of \(\alpha(d; y_0)\) and \(a(d; y_0)\) are displayed in the two rightmost plots of Figure~\ref{fig:a_mse_fit}.
+The fitted functions seem similar to those displayed in Subplot A of Figure~\ref{fig:empirical_conditional} in the main paper, and we therefore conclude that our chosen model for \(\alpha(d; y_0)\) provides an adequate fit to the data.